Keto Diet Plan: How to Burn Fat with a High-Fat, Low-Carb Lifestyle

 - 1.7 G. Take this Video Quiz to Help You Achieve Your KETO Diet Plan

-Now that we’ve seen the benefits of an accurate, food diary, let’s see how the KETO diet plan can help you stay healthy and keep your weight under control!
+Now that we’ve seen the benefits of an accurate food diary, let’s explore how the keto diet plan can help you stay healthy and manage your weight effectively.

 A. What is the Keto Diet?